Call us now or use the form below.

 Assault is the threat of violence on another person, even if that person is not touched.
 Battery is any offensive touching of another person with the intent to cause harm.
 An unwanted touching, even if it does not result in pain to the other person, may still legally qualify as a battery.
 Fundamentally, no person has the lawful right to lay hostile or menacing hands on another.
 However, the law does not require people to submit meekly to the unlawful infliction of violence upon themselves.
 An experienced attorney can provide you with the necessary aggressive defense to charges of assault and battery in the courts.

 Assault criminal charges are defined under California Penal Code 240.
 It's described as an attempt to commit an an injury on another person.
-As stated, in spite of the fact many call this offense "assault and battery," they are separate crimes under California law.
+As stated, in spite of the fact many call this offense "assault and battery," they are separate crimes under California law, such as battery on a peace officer..
 It's worth noting that assault charges could be filed if there was just an attempt to use force.
 Battery charges are normally filed in a situation where there was actual use of force, or where violence was used against another person.

 Many states have undertaken a revision of their rape and assault laws, and have created a broad set of sexually related crimes.
 These crimes are often referred to collectively as sexual assault, criminal sexual conduct, or sexual abuse.
 The chief characteristic of all of these crimes is that they prohibit doing any type of sexual act against another person's will.
 Generally, it is not necessary to show physical resistance on the part of the victim, only that the victim did not consent to the act.
 The modern trend is to make the laws against sexual assault gender neutral, so that they apply to acts done against men, as well as acts committed against women.
 The most serious types of sexual assaults are those committed against children, or those that involve the use of violence.
 Other types of sexual assault include indecent conduct in public, voyeurism, sexual imposition (sexual assault on a person who is incapacitated from drugs or alcohol, or who has a mental disability), sexual battery (sexual assault using pressure or trickery), and sexual conduct with a person too young to consent legally to the conduct.
 If you are accused of sexual assault, you need the services of a skilled defense attorney, who knows the ins and outs of handling a sexual assault case.